-Cambridge Mass.
-02139
+Cambridge Mass, 02139

-Fill in both sections of this card, fold, and mail at once.
+For final admission materials, fill in both sections of this card, fold, and mail at once.
 You will then receive the name of an M.I.T.
 Educational Counselor with whom you should arrange the required interview.
 Seniors will receive a final application at once; others can expect it in September of their senior year.